ECorn77/github-pages-with-jekyll/index.md

 # Welcome to the start

-of a exciting and epic journey of discovery!
+of an exciting and epic journey of discovery!